-Add hot water in small increment to combine (NEVER pour water at once) and mix well before you add more water.
+Add hot water in small increments to combine (NEVER pour water at once).
+Mix well before you add more water.
 When the texture of the dough is similar to an earlobe texture, it’s good to go.
-It’s a funny comparison but that’s the traditional way to check on consistency.
+It’s a funny comparison but that’s the traditional way to check the consistency.
 If you put too much water and your dough is too soft, add more joshinko.

-Put one of each color dango onto a skewer, in order of green, white, and pink.
+Put one of each color dango onto a skewer, in the order of green, white, and pink.
 Serve at room temperature.
 Put dango in an airtight container and keep at room temperature up to 2 days.
-If you live in hot place, find a cool place to store, but not in the refrigerator as dango will become too tough.
+If you live in a hot climate, find a cool place to store, but not in the refrigerator as dango will become too tough.
 Enjoy in 2 days.

 Yomogi: If you can’t find this ingredient in a Japanese grocery store, substitute with 1 to 1.5 tsp Matcha green tea powder.